-One of the best things in our businesses is the joy from supporting worthwhile causes and projects.
-As a spiritual practice, our giving flows from our relationship with God, so with each opportunity we try to step back from the pitch and ask "Is this something we are to support at this time?"
+One of the best things in our businesses is the joy of supporting worthwhile causes and projects.
+As a spiritual practice, our giving flows from our relationship with God, so with each opportunity, we try to step back from the pitch and ask "Is this something we are to support at this time?"
 I have spent a great deal of time business leaders and they too struggle under the volume of requests for financial support and trying to discern where and to what to support.
 Some find themselves bleeding cash and others categorically refuse every request, but somewhere between these two extremes is healthy generosity.
-To help us navigate the seeming endless and often worthy and convincing requests we have:
+To help us navigate the seemingly endless and often worthy and convincing requests we have:

 - formulated a list of kinds of charities we like to support.
 For us children, homeless, Cancer Society and African HIV / AIDS crisis.
-This doesn't mean we don't support other causes when we feel a leading from God to do so but generally, these causes are the types we are passionate about and you may be passionate about other things, politics, disaster relief, food banks and so forth.
+This doesn't mean we don't support other causes when we feel a leading from God to do so but generally, these causes are the types we are passionate about and you maybe passionate about other things, politics, disaster relief, food banks and so forth.
 Knowing what kinds of causes are closest to our hearts helps us narrow the field.
-Often times the causes we are most passionate about are a leading from God.
+Often the causes we are most passionate about are leading from God.

 - How much money is always a tough one.
 We budget a certain amount of our income for these purposes.
 I think most of us feel really good when we give the big cheques and conversely some of us may feel guilty when they aren't as big.
 This guilt can be alleviated as we stop and try to sense what God may be saying to us.
 Remember it is about loving obedience NOT sacrifice and sometimes it can be very "Kingdom" to give a little.
 Part of the discernment process is to consult your budget - you may choose to exceed your budget but you do so informed.
 The important thing is to give - a little or a lot is a detail secondary to the decision to give.